-The course includes a knowledge of the history and the rules of the game, mechanics of officiating, and the game strategy.
+- P. Ed.
+200. Volleyball.
+1 hour.
+Fall.
+Men and women.
+The course includes a knowledge of the history and the rules of the game, mechanics of officiating and the game strategy.
 Basic skills are taught and practiced in the game situation. - P. Ed.
 201. Basketball.
 1 hour.
 Winter.
 Men and women.

-The course includes a knowledge of the history and rules of the game, mechanics of officiating, organization of tournaments, and offensive and defensive strategy.
+The course includes a knowledge of the history and rules of the game, mechanics of officiating, organization of tournaments and offensive and defensive strategy.
 Basic skills are taught and applied to the game situation. - P. Ed.
 202. Beginner Tennis.
 1 hour.
-Fall, Spring.
+Fall, spring.
 Sophomore coed.
 The course includes a knowledge of the history and rules of the game, court and equipment.
 Basic ground strokes and service are taught and introduced into the singles and doubles game. - P. Ed.
 203. Golf.
 1 hour.
 Spring.
 Sophomore coed.
-Designed to develop skills, knowledge of rules, and history of sport.
+Designed to develop skills, knowledge of rules and history of sport.
 Use of all clubs is studied and five nine-hole scores are required. - P. Ed.
 204. Wrestling.
 1 hour.
 Winter.
 Men.

-Designed to develop basic skills and maneuvers in take-downs, reversals, escapes, and pins.
-Knowledge of the history, rules of competition, and strategies are included. - P. Ed.
+(Not offered 1968-1969.)
+Designed to develop basic skills and maneuvers in take-downs, reversals, escapes and pins.
+Knowledge of the history, rules of competition and strategies are included. - P. Ed.
 206. Badminton.
 1 hour.
-Fall, Winter, Spring.
+Fall, winter, spring.
 Sophomore coed.
 Designed to develop playing skills and techniques, knowledge of rules and history of the sport.
 The singles and doubles game is introduced with an insight into tournament organization. - P. Ed.
 207. Archery.
 1 hour.
-Fall, Spring.
+Fall, spring.
 Sophomore coed.

-Designed to develop shooting skills, knowledge of the history and competing rules of target archery and field archery. - P. Ed.
+Designed to develop shooting skills, knowledge of the history and competing rules of target archery and field archery.

+Oxford is a place to learn and mature.

+- P. Ed.
 208. Lifesaving.
 1 hour.
-Fall, Spring.
+Fall, spring.
 Sophomore coed.
-Designed to comply with the American Red Cross Life Saving program. - P. Ed.
+Designed to comply with the American Red Cross Life Saving Program. - P. Ed.
 209. Advanced Tumbling.
 1 hour.
 Winter.
 Sophomore men.
 Prerequisite: P. Ed.
-101. Designed to develop advanced skills in tumbling, parallel bars, free exercise, and trampoline.
+101. Designed to develop advanced skills in tumbling, parallel bars, free exercise and trampoline.
 Knowledge of history and competing rules of gymnastics is required. - P. Ed.
 210. Weight Lifting.
 1 hour.
 Winter.
 Men.

-Designed to develop skill and knowledge of weight lifting, Olympic lifts, and weight training for sports.
-Basic Kinesiology is introduced with much physiology. - P. Ed.
+Designed to develop skill and knowledge of weight lifting, olympic lifts and weight training for sports.
+Basic kinesiology is introduced with much physiology. - P. Ed.
 211. Rhythms.
 1 hour.
 Winter.
 Sophomore coed.
 The course includes a survey of folk and square dances and basic steps involved in social dances. - P. Ed.
 212. Intermediate Tennis.
 1 hour.
-Fall, Spring.
+Fall, spring.
 Sophomore coed.
 Prerequisite: P. Ed.
 202 and/or a placement skill test.
 Review basic strokes in tennis; introduce the advance strokes-lobs, drop shot, smash; the advance service strokes-American twist and slice; strategy of competition in singles and doubles and the organization of tournament play. - P. Ed.
-300. Academic.
+213. Water Safety Instructor.
+Spring.
+Coed.
+Designed to comply with the American Red Cross Water Safety Instructor Program. - P. Ed.
+300. Adaptive.
 1 hour.
-Fall, Winter, Spring.
+Fall, winter, spring.
 Designed to accommodate the physically handicapped.
 Reading assignments are made, exercise appropriate for the need. - P. Ed.
 301. Sports Appreciation.
 1 hour.
-Fall, Winter, Spring.
+Fall, winter, spring.
 Designed to accommodate the physically handicapped students.
-Theory and practice when possible in ping-pong, horseshoes, croquet, archery, the application of the rules of etiquette, and the conduct of matches and tournaments.
+Theory and practice when possible in ping-pong, horseshoes, croquet, archery, the application of the rules of etiquette and the conduct of matches and tournaments.

-P. Ed.
-302. Sports Appreciation.
-1 hour.
-Fall, Winter, Spring.

-A continuation of P. Ed.
-301.

-P. Ed.
-303. First Aid.
-1 hour.
-Winter.
-Sophomore coed.

-Designed to meet the American Red Cross standard and advanced courses in First Aid.